Established in 1811

 How can you help prevent flooding?
 To start, do not pile your leaves and yard waste in a storm culvert (ditch).
 For more information that guide you on how to keep our storm sewers clean, click here.
 You can also check out this WKYC video to learn more about the watershed in your area.

-Trustee Meeting: The next trustee meeting will be held on Tuesday, March 11th, 2014 with the workshop starting at 6:00pm and the regular meeting at 7:00pm.
+Trustee Meeting: The next regular trustee meeting will be held on Tuesday, April 22, 2014 at 7:00pm.

 |Government Surplus Auction Site||Emergency Preparedness||Lake Erie E Coastal Gazette Newsletter|